MSumukhi/JS_Server-Connection/README.md

 ### Usage
-Follow the same usage instructions as for the Fetch API Script (`client.js`) Run the script using the following command: `node Cookiejar.js` When prompted, enter the password for the user.
+Follow the same usage instructions as for the Fetch API Script (`client.js`)

 ### Description
 - Uses Axios library to make HTTP requests with CookieJar authentication.